goschtl/zope/zope2book/trunk/source/ScriptingZope.rst

 XML-RPC is a simple remote procedure call mechanism that works over HTTP and uses XML to encode information.
-XML-RPC clients have been implemented for many languages including Python, Perl, Java, JavaScript, and TCL.
+XML-RPC clients have been implemented for many languages including Python, Java and JavaScript.

 In-depth information on XML-RPC can be found at the "XML-RPC website":http://www.xmlrpc.org/.